Psalm 99

+The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
+It has been set to music, including by Heinrich Schütz, and has inspired hymns and contemporary songs.

 Commentary

 This psalm is the last of the "enthronement psalms" (Psalm 47; 93; 96–99).
 It begins with the familiar statement, 'YHWH is king', followed by references to justice and righteousness (verse 4), the covenant with its moral demands (verses 4,7), centering upon Zion (verse 2; cf. 'his holy mountain', verse 9).